2024 Lamar Cardinals baseball team

 The 2024 Lamar Cardinals baseball team represented Lamar University during the 2024 NCAA Division I baseball season as members of the Southland Conference.
 The Cardinals played their home games at Vincent–Beck Stadium and were led by eighth–year head coach Will Davis.
 On May 16, the team clinched at least a share of the conference regular season championship.
 The Cardinals moved to sole regular season champions due to a 6–10 Nicholls loss to McNeese in both teams' final regular season game on May 18.
 The team compiled a 44–15 overall record and were 17–7 in conference play winning the regular season championship.
 They qualified for the SLC tournament as the number 1 seed.
 The Cardinals advanced to the tournament semi–finals with a 3–2 tournament record losing their first game 3–6 to 8th seeded Incarnate Word and winning three elimination games defeating 4th seeded Northwestern State 12–5, Incarnate Word 18–6 ^{7}, and McNeese 18–9.
 Their season ended with a loss to McNeese 4–14 ^{7}.

 Previous season

-The Cardinals had a overall season record of 32–23 including a conference record of 13–11 finishing in third place in SLC play.
+The Cardinals had an overall season record of 32–23 including a conference record of 13–11 finishing in third place in SLC play.
 They participated in the 2023 Southland Conference baseball tournament as the third seeded team.
 The Cardinals were 0–2 in the conference tournament losing to fourth seeded New Orleans 1–4 and first seeded Nicholls 0–4.